owentechnologist/checkandset1/README.md

  Response from JSON.MGET ==

-versionID for jsonEscapePathTest1 is 3
+$.versionID for jsonEscapePathTest1 is 3
-versionID for hardCodedKeyname is 1
+$.versionID for hardCodedKeyname is 1

 Response from JSON.MGET ==